 - Canada: Digital Advertising Alliance of Canada (DAAC) – Learn more about its principles or opt out from any of its participating companies.

-- Japan: For users of ONE by AOL and Verizon Media Japan KK, see the Data Driven Advertising Initiative (DDAI) – Learn more about its principles or opt out from any of its participating companies.
+- Japan: For users of ONE by AOL and Boundless Inc., see the Data Driven Advertising Initiative (DDAI) – Learn more about its principles or opt out from any of its participating companies.

 - New Zealand: Interactive Advertising Bureau of New Zealand (IAB) – Learn more about its principles.